BramMN/BramMN/README.md

 ### Hi, my name is Bram 👋

-I am a software developer from The Netherlands.
-I am learning to become a full-stack developer.
+I am a full-stack software developer from The Netherlands.

--  I’m currently working on: The ITC webapp
+-  I’m currently working on: The ITC webapp (financial data platform)

 ### Programming Languages & Tools That I Use: